-Black Dog Ballroom, New Wakefield Street, Manchester, M1 5NP – Visit Now
+Black Dog Ballroom NWS, New Wakefield Street, Manchester, M1 5NP – Visit Now

 Black Dog Ballroom’s southern venture serves all-comers – and succeeds.